AdobeDocs/journey-optimizer-learn.en/help/report-and-monitor/introduction-to-reporting.md

 jira: KT-16292
 exl-id: f3714a9d-1a1f-4d7f-b3a2-4685dc81de9c
 ---
-# Measurement & Reporting - Overview
+# Introduction to reporting in Journey Optimizer

 Learn about reporting in Journey Optimizer.